hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - map IP Addresses to usernames
   - allow security gateways to understand which user is using which IP Address in the network
   - able to make decisions based on those users (or the groups to which the users belong to)
-  - a Cisco Linux machine
+  - a Cisco Linux machin
-  - monitor in real time a collection of <span style="color: #bb6600;">Active Directory domain controller (DC)</span> machines for authentication-related events that generally indicate user logins
+  - monitor in real time a collection of Active Directory domain controller (DC) machines for authentication-related events that generally indicate user logins
   - learn, analyze, and cache mappings of IP Addresses and user identities in its database
   - make the latest mappings available to its consumer devices
+  - read <span style="color: #bb6600;">Active Directory logs to map IP addresses to usernames</span>

 - Firepower Threat Denfence Virtual (FTDv)